vuonghy2442/lonelybot/docs/macro_parking.md

 - when only one realization is legal, there is no choice at all.

-One successor per commitment — the tableau realization — is therefore sound, with the stack realization kept only for the forced case (no compatible slot).
-The residual obligation is the scar caveat: if a commitment's *second closure class* (§6.7) is realized only on the stack side, per-commitment tableau-collapse drops it — this is part of the `missing` residue the differential measures and part of what C-SCAR (the canonical-scar conjecture) must discharge before the collapse is proven rather than merely measured.
+One successor per commitment — the tableau realization — is therefore sound *modulo two named drops*, with the stack realization kept only for the forced case (no compatible slot):

+- **stack-side scar classes.** §6.7 measured a same-kind *stack* split (the two-class `Draw(20)` case): the second class realized only on the stack side.
+The current fold already declines to hunt it — the `!stack_produced && !stack_now` gate on the shared BFS — so a per-commitment tableau collapse widens that known under-emission from a measured residue into a designed-in one.
+C-SCAR (the canonical-scar conjecture) must discharge it first; this is part of the `missing` residue the differential measures.
+- **the covering corner of P(b)/(c)** — the one case where parking first is not freely recoverable.

+The experiment is F3-shaped: flip the fold to per-commitment tableau-first emission and watch the class-coverage metric in `macro_direct_matches_oracle` plus the 128-game verdict sweep — the instruments already exist.

 The two-branch fold as currently implemented is a deliberate
 over-approximation: it never loses a verdict (the gate is green), it